-Please note – All responses to these FAQs are presented as general educational information.
+Please note – All responses to the FAQs below and the Retirement Planning For Rabbis and Cantors FAQ linked above are presented as general educational information.
 For specific tax or legal advice, consult your personal advisor.
 Specific investment counseling is available from Fidelity representatives, and is available to all participants in the Plan.

 Through participation in a qualified clergy retirement plan such as the RCRP, clergy are become eligible to receive disbursements from their accounts in retirement as a housing allowance (parsonage) They also have the flexibility to designate larger yearly contributions to the Plan than if they were contributing to a Traditional IRA.

 The Rabbis and Cantors Retirement Plan offers access to low-cost index funds available through Fidelity, no required membership in a specific rabbinical or cantorial association, control of your own investment decisions, and it’s run by a non-profit organization, dedicated to the best interest of plan participants.

 The Plan is run by a non-profit corporation, The Rabbis and Cantors Retirement Board, Inc. that is overseen by a volunteer board of directors, as detailed in About the Plan.

 The Plan is a 403(b)(9) plan (a “church plan” in IRS language).
 The Plan rules allow Jewish clergy from all denominations to participate.
 As a church plan, the Plan has advantages over regular 403(b) plans, including being able to designate distributions in retirement as housing allowance (parsonage) for its participants in accordance with IRS regulations.

 The last major revision of this website was posted March 15, 2018.
 Subsequent minor updates are made periodically.